 The overall goal of the green bond market is to promote and amplify the important role that financial markets can play in helping to address environmental issues.
 By explicitly specifying the environmentally beneficial projects to which the bond proceeds are allocated, Green Bonds allow investors to assess and allocate capital to environmentally sustainable investments.
-It is assumed that the green bonds referred to in this document are aligned with the Green Bond Principles (GBP)1.
+It is assumed that the green bonds referred to in this document are aligned with the Green Bond Principles (GBP).
 The GBP help enhance the integrity and transparency of environmental finance, including through recommending impact reporting.

-In March 2015, a working group of four Multilateral Development Banks (AfDB, EIB, IFC and World Bank) developed and published the first Harmonised Framework for Impact Reporting, that was later revised and republished by 11 International Financial Institutions (IFIs).2 The framework outlined core principles and recommendations for impact reporting in order to provide issuers with reference and guidance for the development of their own reporting and provided core indicators and reporting templates for Energy Efficiency and Renewable Energy Projects.
+In March 2015, a working group of four Multilateral Development Banks (AfDB, EIB, IFC and World Bank) developed and published the first Harmonised Framework for Impact Reporting, that was later revised and republished by 11 International Financial Institutions (IFIs).
+The framework outlined core principles and recommendations for impact reporting in order to provide issuers with reference and guidance for the development of their own reporting and provided core indicators and reporting templates for Energy Efficiency and Renewable Energy Projects.

 Successively, harmonised frameworks for impact reporting on all further categories of eligibility for Green Projects under the GBP have been released: Sustainable Water and Wastewater Management Projects (June 2017), Sustainable Waste Management and Resource-Efficiency Projects (February 2018), Clean Transportation Projects (June 2018), Green Building Projects (February 2019), Biodiversity Projects (April 2020), Climate Change Adaptation Projects (Decembers 2020), Circular Economy and/or Eco-Efficient Projects (May 2021) and Living Natural Resources and Sustainable Land Use Projects (June 2022).
-These harmonised frameworks summarise the conclusions of informal technical working groups3, which have received broader input through the Impact Reporting Working Group convened by the GBP Executive Committee.
+In June 2023 a Harmonised Framework for Impact Reporting for Energy Efficiency and Renewable Energy Projects was released to provide a list of core quantitative indicators for projects as well as reference reporting templates on energy efficiency and renewable energy projects.
+These above harmonised frameworks summarise the conclusions of informal technical working groups, which have received broader input through the Impact Reporting Working Group convened by the Executive Committee of the Principles.